FAQs about Ultrasonic Thickness Gauge

 Only Cygnus probes should be used with Cygnus gauges.
 The specifications of Cygnus probes is carefully controlled to ensure optimum performance from your Cygnus gauge.
 Using non-Cygnus probes may cause incorrect or unsatisfactory operation.

 Yes.
 Although the majority of applications require the gauges to be used on steel, the gauges can be used on a variety of other materials by either entering the known velocity of sound into the gauge in metres per second, or by calibrating the gauge with a known thickness of the material under test.
-Typical examples include, aluminium, copper, grey cast iron, magnesium, nickel, mild steel, tool steel, stainless steel, tungsten, monel, inconel, phosphor bronze and brass.
+Typical examples include, aluminium, copper, grey cast iron, magnesium, nickel, stainless steel, tungsten, monel, inconel, phosphor bronze and brass.